Thyroid Function Test

 If the level of TSH is high but the T4 levels are low, then hypothyroidism is suggested.
 This indicates that the thyroid is not producing enough T4 hormone, despite the increase in stimulation from TSH.

 Conversely, if the TSH level is low but the T4 level is high, then hyperthyroidism is suggested.
-In this case, the thyroid is producing too much T4.
+In this case, the thyroid is producing excessive amounts of T4.

 Will I require further tests?

-Depending on your symptoms and blood test results, your doctor may require further tests or may refer you to an endocrinologist - a hormone specialist.
+Depending on your symptoms and blood test results, your doctor may require further tests or refer you to an endocrinologist—a specialist in hormones.

 In some cases, your doctor may suggest an ultrasound scan of your neck.
-This scan uses ultrasonic sound waves to create a picture of your thyroid.
-While they can be mildly uncomfortable, they do not hurt or take long to do.
+This scan utilises ultrasonic sound waves to create an image of your thyroid.
+While they can be mildly uncomfortable, they do not cause pain or take a long time to complete.
 A doctor will apply a small amount of cold gel to your neck to help the scanner move more smoothly over your skin and to provide a clearer image.
-You may feel light pressure on your neck as the doctor moves the scanner over the skin on your neck where your thyroid gland is.
+You may feel a light pressure on your neck as the doctor moves the scanner over the skin on your neck, where your thyroid gland is located.

 Should I Get A Thyroid Blood Test?

-Before you take a thyroid function blood test, you should speak to your doctor.
+Before taking a thyroid function blood test, consult your doctor.
 They will be able to inform you whether it would be worth getting tested for an underactive or overactive thyroid.

-If you have been diagnosed with an underactive or overactive thyroid, your doctor may request you to take regular blood tests to monitor your condition.
+If you have been diagnosed with an underactive or overactive thyroid, your doctor may request that you take regular blood tests to monitor your condition.

 Your doctor may prescribe a medicine to treat your thyroid condition.
 While you begin your treatment, your doctor may request regular blood tests to measure your thyroid hormone levels.
-This allows your doctor to monitor how you are responding to the treatment, and adjust the dosage if necessary.
+This allows your doctor to monitor your response to the treatment and adjust the dosage as necessary.

 What Do I Need To Know Before Taking A Thyroid Blood Test?

-Some medicines can impact the results of a thyroid function test and produce inaccurate results.
+Some medications can affect the results of a thyroid function test and yield inaccurate results.

-It is important to speak to your doctor first before you stop taking any medicines prior to taking a blood test.
+It is essential to consult your doctor before stopping any medications to avoid complications from taking a blood test.

 Medicines which may affect thyroid tests include: